 - Battery degradation reports

-Patterns in reviews are more meaningful than isolated opinions.
+Patterns matter more than isolated opinions.

 7. Check Warranty and Support Policy